guu1/guu1/README.md

 ### Hi there 👋
+I'm Industrial mechatronics technician by day, programmer by night
+- 🔭 I’m currently working on embedded systems programming and electronics 💬 Ask me about my work! 😄
 <!--
 **guu1/guu1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.